 Place your mouse over the “Uncategorized” entry and click on the ‘Quick Edit’ link …

-Change the Category Name and Category Slug to a keyword or keyword phrase that will be generally relevant to the overall topic of your site.
+Change the Category Name and Category Slug to a keyword or keyword phrase that will be relevant to the overall topic of your site.
 For example, in the example below the site is about travel, so you could change the “Uncategorized” category to “Travel Tips” in order to give your site a little extra SEO boost …

-Now, when posts are published using the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …
+Now, when new posts are published using the default WordPress category, the URL will make more sense to visitors and be more effective for SEO …

-Post Categories – Additional Information
+WordPress Categories – Additional Information

 (Posts can be published under multiple categories)

-Displaying WordPress Post Categories
+Displaying WordPress Categories

-(Display categories on your posts)
+(Categories display on your posts)

-(Categories can display on your sidebar)
+(Categories can display on your WordPress sidebar)

 (Managing your categories is important)

-If you have many categories on your site, you can save space on your sidebar by specifying that your ‘Categories’ widget display as a drop-down menu …
+If you have many categories on your site, you can save space on your sidebar by specifying that your ‘Categories’ widget display as a dropdown menu …

-(Selecting a category from the dropdown menu)
+(Select a category from the dropdown menu)

-WordPress Post Categories – Useful Tips
+WordPress Categories – Useful Tips

 WordPress Categories – Sorting Features

-The Table of Categories lets you sort categories by name by clicking on the triangle icon next to the title …
+You can sort categories by name by clicking on the triangle icon next to the title …

 (Sort categories by name)